kb-elmo/crux1-klipper-config/README.md

 ### Building the firmware

-On your Klipper Raspberry Pi go into the Klipper directory and run `make manuconfig`.
+On your Klipper Raspberry Pi go into the Klipper directory and run `make menuconfig`.
 This will open a dialogue where you have to choose the options for the printer MCU.

 Set the options to the following: